2,550: Types of Contract Arrangements for Faculty

 1. "A" Contract Guidelines

-The "A" contract is the basic contract for administrative, research, and instructional faculty engaged in year-round programs.
-"A" contracts for instructional faculty require advance approval by the executive vice president & provost.
+The "A" contract is the basic contract for administrative, research, instructional, extension, and UNRMed clinical faculty engaged in year-round programs.
+"A" contracts for instructional faculty require advance approval by the Executive Vice President & Provost.
 "A" contract faculty are obligated for assigned duties throughout the year except for official state holidays.
 "A" contract faculty may take annual leave when desired if it does not conflict with normally assigned or specially required duties of the department or unit and as approved or directed by the supervisor.
 Part-time "A" contract faculty receive their regular salary during a week in which a holiday occurs.
 If the holiday occurs on a regularly scheduled day off, the faculty member does not receive additional compensation or time off to accommodate for that holiday.

 2. "B" Contract Guidelines

 The "B" contract is the basic contract for instructional faculty engaged in assigned activities during the academic year.

 The normal "B" contract consists of 168-169 working days (weekends and holidays are excluded) which coincides with the academic year calendar.
 Non-contract days include summer (end of spring semester to beginning of fall semester), winter break (the period between the fall and spring semester), and spring break (one week).

 "B" contract faculty may accept supplemental appointments in conformity with university procedures for university services for periods of time not included in the "B" contract.